thacherhussain/APICallsUsingPostman_wDeveloperKeys_MarvelAPI/README.md

-##Learning API GET Calls with Postmand and the Marvel API
+##Learning API GET Calls with Postman and the Marvel API

 When using APIs sometimes you will need to obtain/use developer keys.
 When using these in an application you will usually have to include the public key and a hashed version of the private key plus some other variable(s).